tambapps/marcel/README.md

 You can learn more about this programming language on [its website](https://tambapps.github.io/marcel)

-## Rewrite
-Marcel is undergoing a big refactoring of the parsing, semantic analysis and compiler.
-Building it from source might not work at the moment but you can still [install it from a release](https://tambapps.github.io/marcel/getting-started/installation.html#install-from-release)
 ## Example

 Here is an example on how to code the Fibonacci suite in Marcel